 Finding the right therapist and type of therapy can be a confusing and complicated process.
 It is especially important to find someone you think you can form a strong relationship with and someone who is able to help you in the most effective way.
-We recommend attending an initial consultation, by telephone, Skype, or in person, to find out more about your problems and decide what approach to therapy might be most helpful.
+We recommend attending an initial consultation, online, by telephone, or in person, to find out more about your problems and decide what approach to therapy might be most helpful.

 Why choose a Psychologist?